sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

 title: Automating APIs with Ansible .. and Jinja2
 ---

-The other day I wanted to automate some of my newly aquired MikroTik switches using Ansible and the excellent Ansible collection [community.general.routeros](https://docs.ansible.com/ansible/latest/collections/community/routeros/index.html).
+The other day I wanted to automate some of my newly acquired MikroTik switches using Ansible and the excellent Ansible collection [community.general.routeros](https://docs.ansible.com/ansible/latest/collections/community/routeros/index.html).

 With the aforementioned collection you get all sorts of modules and plugins.
 One of those modules is [community.routeros.api_find_and_modify](https://docs.ansible.com/ansible/latest/collections/community/routeros/api_find_and_modify_module.html#ansible-collections-community-routeros-api-find-and-modify-module) which is - as the name suggests - a module that will find a specific path on any [RouterOS (ROS)](https://help.mikrotik.com/docs/display/ROS/RouterOS) capable device and modify the value, if required.
 The modules depends on the Python library [librouteros](https://librouteros.readthedocs.io/en/3.2.1/), which talks to the REST API of any ROS device.